WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 ### General conversion of record layouts

-Record transformation is “simple one you get it”.
+Record transformation is “simple once you get it”.
 However, we suggest reading up on that as a separate topic [here](https://github.com/WinVector/cdata).

 ## Composing operations

 We could, of course, perform complicated data manipulation by sequencing `rquery` operations.
-For example to select one row with maximal `y` per-`x` group we could work in steps as follows.
+For example to select one row with minimal `y` per-`x` group we could work in steps as follows.

 ``` r